adomani/advents/descriptions_with_tests.md

 _Note._
 I used Lean to print a `dot` file with the graph.
 Looked at the graph drawn by `dot` and visually determined bounds.
-Then used `grep/sed/awk` to extract the final answer.
+Then I used `awk` to extract the final answer.

 [Solution in Lean](Advents/day25.lean)